-the concept of a "very gentle 'vacuum cleaner" in Sect.
-4 of Hoskins et al. (1985)).
+The upper and lower boundary θ anomalies are included in our definition of the upper- and lower-level PV anomalies, respectively.
+The lower boundary θ anomalies include the thermal anomalies of baroclinic waves, e.g., warm and cold sectors of cyclones, and a contribution from the static stability anomalies associated with low-level (interior) PV anomalies.
+Our upper boundary is situated in the lowermost stratosphere intersecting PV anomalies that are associated with RWPs.
+The upper boundary θ anomalies thus include the static stability anomalies associated with these PV anomalies.
+In addition, the boundary θ anomalies may include contributions from distant PV anomalies.
+Namely, the lower boundary θ anomaly may include contributions from PV anomalies above the separation level and the upper boundary θ anomaly contributions from PV anomalies below the separation level and from stratospheric PV anomalies outside of our domain that are unrelated to RWPs.
+These contributions are ultimately due to vertical motion associated with the evolution of the distant anomalies (cf. the concept of a "very gentle 'vacuum cleaner" in Sect.
+4 of Hoskins et al., 1985).
 Vertical motion at the upper and lower boundary, however, is strongly limited by the large static stability in the stratosphere and the closeness of the boundary to the rigid boundary of the Earth's surface, respectively.
-Contributions of distant PV anomalies can thus be expected to be negligibly small, and we consider our the interpretation of the boundary θ anomalies as upper-and lower-level PV anomalies to be an excellent approximation appears to be very reasonable.
+Contributions of distant PV anomalies can thus be expected to be negligibly small, and the interpretation of the boundary θ anomalies as upper-and lower-level PV anomalies appears to be very reasonable.

 The piecewise PV inversion uses the so-called subtraction (ST) method proposed by Davis (1992).
-The inversion is performed on a horizontal domain that extends from 25°N - 80°N and that is periodic in longitude to reduce boundary effects.
-In the vertical, θ is specified as Neumann boundary condition at 875 hPa and 125 hPa.
-For consistency, θ is calculated from the pressure level data as $\theta = -\partial \phi/\partial \Pi$, with geopotential φ and the Exner function $\Pi = (p/p_0)^{R_d/c_p}$, where $p_0 = 1000$ hPa, R_d is the gas constant and c_p the heat capacity for dry air.
-The interior levels range from 850 hPa to 150 hPa, every 50 hPa.
+The inversion is performed on a horizontal domain that extends from 25-80° N and that is periodic in longitude to reduce boundary effects.
+In the vertical, θ is specified as a Neumann boundary condition at 875 and 125 hPa.
+For consistency, θ is calculated from the pressure level data as $\theta = -\partial \phi / \partial \Pi$, with geopotential φ and the Exner function $\Pi = (p/p_0)^{R_d/c_p}$, where $p_0 = 1000$ hPa, R_d is the gas constant, and c_p the heat capacity for dry air.
+The interior levels range from 850 to 150 hPa, every 50 hPa.
 The wind field obtained by inversion is interpolated to isentropic levels using log-linear interpolation, i.e., linear interpolation under the assumption that temperature varies linearly with the natural logarithm of pressure.
 The isentropic levels suitable to analyze RWPs along the midlatitude jet are subject to a seasonal cycle.
-To account for the seasonal dependence, we follow the recommendations of Röthlisberger et al. (2018) and use the following isentropic levels: 320 K for December, January, February and March, 325 K for April and November, 330 K for May and October, 335 K for June and September, and 340 K for July and August.
+To account for the seasonal dependence, we follow the recommendations of Röthlisberger et al. (2018) and use the following isentropic levels: 320 K for December, January, February, and March; 325 K for April and November; 330 K for May and October, 335 K for June and September; and 340 K for July and August.
 In the following, PV advection will refer to PV advection on these isentropic levels.
 In summary, our decomposition of the horizontal wind reads

-$$\mathbf{v} = \mathbf{v}{ab} + \mathbf{v}{bc} + \mathbf{v}{div} + \mathbf{v}{res} \,. \tag{4}$$
+$$\mathbf{v} = \mathbf{v}{\rm qb} + \mathbf{v}{\rm bc} + \mathbf{v}{\rm div} + \mathbf{v}{\rm res} \,. \tag{4}$$